-The historic buildings of the Hotel Wilder Mann date back to the Gothic and Baroque periods.
-Documentation exists of one of the buildings as early as 1303, while the corner building was used for centuries as a courthouse.
-That is why the former Passau pillory is also located here, and is nowadays home to the figures of the holy St. Stephan and St. Nicholas.
+The historical buildings of the Hotel Wilder Mann date back to the Gothic and Baroque periods.
+Documentations exist of one of the buildings as early as 1303.
+The building a the corner was used as a courthouse for centuries.
+That is why the former Passau pillory is also located there, and is today home to the figures of holy St. Stephen and St. Nicholas.

 Anton Niederleuthner, who was one of the rich toll collectors, a patrician and “Fugger of Passau”and a friend of great painters in the late-gothic Danube style, owned the “Wilder Mann” from 1480 to 1537.
 In 1844, he acquired the “Gasthaus Wilder Mann” and winery in Schrottgasse 4 and turned it into a renowned hotel which welcomed the great and good in the 19th century.

 Elisabeth II. from the house of Wittelsbach ("Sissi"), empress of Austria, spent eight days in the “Wilder Mann” in 1862.
 Here, she met her parents Duke Max and Duchess Ludowika as well as her sister, Queen Marie of the Bourbon Kingdom of Naples.
 On 19 July 1878, the empress stayed in the hotel for a second time.

 Other guests included Adalbert Stifter, Chief of Staff Count Moltke and Count Zeppelin.